vuex-orm/vuex-orm/README.md

 ## Contribution

-We're really excited that you are interested in contributing to Vuex ORM!
+We are really excited that you are interested in contributing to Vuex ORM!
 Anything from raising an issue, submitting an idea of a new feature, or making a pull request is welcome!

 ### Development